Best 40 S&W Ammo For Self-Defense & Target Practice

 - Muzzle Energy: 358 ft-lbs

-Since the lead vapor isn't confined to a small space, FMJ bullets are often the best choice for target shooting outside because they're less expensive, and you can get similar ballistics as a TMJ.
+Since the lead vapor isn't confined to a small space, FMJ bullets are often the best choice for target shooting outside.
+They're less expensive, and you can get similar ballistics as a TMJ.

-PMC 165gr FMJ-FN offers decent ballistics at a reasonable price, and that's all you can ask out of an outside plinking round.
+PMC 165 grain FMJ-FP offers decent ballistics at a reasonable price, and that's all you can ask out of an outdoor plinking round.
 I wouldn't recommend using it as self-protection ammunition because a hollow point bullet is better suited for that than an FMJ.

 Bullet Types of 40 Cal Ammo